Humanities / Social Sciences Division

 MCCC also offers a class (EDUC 151, Exploring Teaching) that fulfills the pre-teaching requirement of many four-year institutions.

-The Agora is published approximately 8 times during the fall and winter terms.
-The newspaper is produced by MCCC students enrolled in journalism classes under the guidance of a faculty advisor and student editors.
-Often the recipient of state awards, the Agora reports on school events and other issues of interest to the college community.
-Students interested in getting involved with The Agora should the advisor at (734) 384-4296 or the Humanities/Social Sciences Division.
+The Agora is published approximately 6 times during the fall and winter terms.
+The newspaper is produced by MCCC students enrolled in journalism classes under the guidance of a faculty adviser and student editors.
+Often the recipient of state and national awards, the Agora reports on school events and other issues of interest to the college community.
+Students interested in getting involved with the Agora should contact the adviser, Matthew Bird-Meyer, at mbird-meyer@monroeccc.edu or by calling 734-384-4288.

 Visit The Agora website: http://www.mcccagora.com/